imodpasteur/pySPIRALTAP/README.txt

 ```

 # Status
-The methods relying on the `rwt` method have not been implemented.
+The methods based on RDP (*recursive dyadic partitions*) have not been implemented yet.
+Additionnally, the code has not been fully tested, although we did our best to provide a working product.

 # License
-This software is released under the MIT license.
+- This software is released under the MIT license.
 See the `LICENSE` file for more details.
-The `denoise_bound` code is released under the GNU GPLv2 license and was written by Copyright (2008): Amir Beck and Marc Teboulle.
+- The `denoise_bound` code is released under the GNU GPLv2 license and was written by Copyright (2008): Amir Beck and Marc Teboulle.